hbmuller/philately/README.md

 - `target`: The target `<canvas>` element for the engine to be rendered on.
 It should be a selector string or the HTMLCanvasElement dom reference
 - `layers`: An array of `Layer` instances to be rendered.
 The last item in the array is rendered on top
-- `autoResize`: A boolean indicating if the target [canvas' width and height](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas#Attributes) to the element's display size
+- `auto-resize`: A boolean indicating if the target [canvas' width and height](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas#Attributes) to the element's display size
 - `isRunning`: _[read only]_ A boolean indicating if the engine's refresh cycle is active
-- `onStep`: A function that is called before the each rendering cycle.
+- `onStep`: A function that is called before each rendering cycle.
 A [`renderParams` object](#renderParams) is passed to the function.

 #### `renderParams`